RoneyJ/FetchIt/README.md

 Note 2: To update everything in the repository, instead of do git pull, you can just go to your src folder and execute `rosinstall <your repo src folder path>  <your rosinstall file path>`

 Note 3: You do need to add `source ~/ros/devel/setup.bash` to your ~/.bashrc file so that it auto sources when startup.

+Note 4: Instead of catkin make, you do `catkin build` at where you usually do catkin make.